-“The object of tort law is to, so far as possible with money, place the injured party in the position he would have been if no tort had been committed.
-It is to provide full recompense but nothing more.
-All cases are to be tried towards these ends.”
+“The object of tort law is to, so far as possible with money, place the injured party in the position he would have been if no tort had been committed.”
 Paducah Area Public Library v.
 Terry, 655 S.W.2d 19, 23 (Ky.
 App.
 1983).

 Personal injury lawyers help their clients get as close as possible to the position in life that they were in prior to an accident casued by the willful or negligent acts of another person or company.
 Attorney Tyler Roberts has represented hundreds of injured Kentuckians in their fight to try to get back to the way life was for them, or should have been for them, before a car accident, motorcycle accident, slip and fall accident, an injury caused by a defective product, or some other kind of accident.
 If you need help in your fight, please do not hesitate to contact us.
 Our office is located in Lexington, Kentucky, but we travel the entire state of Kentucky to fight for our clients.